 This savory and creamy Mushroom Sauce is rich, decadent and silky smooth.
-Ready in only 20 minutes, this mushroom cream sauce makes the best mushroom sauce for steak, pork, pasta or even potatoes.
+Ready in only 20 minutes, this mushroom cream sauce makes the best mushroom sauce for steak, pork, Mushroom Ravioli or even potatoes.
 It’s awesome with Bavette Steak.

 The foundation of this mushroom sauce is “caramelizing” the mushrooms until golden brown before adding the cream and balance of the ingredients.
 Do not skip or rush the browning process.
 It’s what develops the deep mushroom flavor in the cream sauce.